Origins of the Department

 Dr. Alexander Martin, PhD (right), was Chair during 1978-1983.
 His research interest was in Teratology and he taught Anatomy.

 Dr. Peeyush K. Lala, MD, PhD, D.Sc. (honoris causa) served as Chair from 1983 to 1993; Prof Emeritus (active 2000-present).
 His research interests are in placental development in health and disease and cancer biology.
 His research resulted in a successful clinical trial of cancer immunotherapy in advanced kidney cancer and melanoma, and the discovery of a predictive blood biomarker for the pregnancy-associated disease preeclampsia.
 He taught Anatomy and Embryology.
-During his long career at Western he received many honors and awards including an international symposium held in his honor (co-sponsored by the MRC Canada at Queen’s University in 2001); Doctor of Science degree awarded by Western , 2013; and Lawson impact career scientist award, 2017.
+During his long career at Western he received many honors and awards including an international symposium held in his honor (co-sponsored by the MRC Canada at Queen’s University in 2001); Doctor of Science degree awarded by Western , 2013; Lawson impact career scientist award, 2017; Henry Gray Scientific Achievement Award of the American Association for Anatomy (AAA), 2020.
+The same year he was elected a Fellow of the AAA.

 Dr. Lala was recruited from the Department of Anatomy at McGill University by the Dean Martin Hollenberg to elevate the research profile of the department.
 This objective was achieved by Dr. Lala during his two terms, as evidenced by some seven-fold increase in the external research funding from about $ 300,000 to close to more than two million dollars, and a four-fold increase in the number of graduate students from 7 to 28.